nf-core/drugresponseeval/docs/usage.md

 your model against.
 Similarly, we provide commonly used datasets to evaluate your model on (GDSC1, GDSC2, CCLE, CTRPv2).
 You can also provide your **own dataset or your own model by contributing to our PyPI package [drevalpy](https://github.com/daisybio/drevalpy.git)** Before contributing, you can pull our respective repositories.
-More information will be supplied soon.
+More information can be found in the [drevalpy readthedocs](https://drevalpy.readthedocs.io/en/latest/).

 We first identify the best hyperparameters for all models and baselines in a cross-validation setting.
 Then, we train the models on the whole training set and evaluate them on the test set.
 Furthermore, we offer randomization